Daewoo Leganza: Marketing

 Launched in 1997, the Leganza replaced both the Espero and larger Prince.
 Daewoo rapidly expanded their distribution network with the inception of new models, offering the Leganza globally.
 Daewoo placed special emphasis on developing markets, which involved the assembly of Leganzas in countries like Poland, Romania, Ukraine, Russia and Uzbekistan, in plants owned by Daewoo or under license agreements.
 Nevertheless, this concerned CKD or SKD assembly only.
 All Leganzas were effectively made at Daewoo's Bupyong plant in Korea.

-The Leganza was widely marketed as the Daewoo Leganza and as the Doninvest Kondor, a short-lived version assembled by the Russian Doninvest corporation on Taganrog's TagAZ.
-It was poorly equipped compared to other Leganzas, and airbags were not an option.

 At the time it was launched, the Leganza was a bit longer than most mid-size European or Asian cars, and was marketed as an inexpensive executive car in some markets.

+The Leganza was also briefly marketed as the Doninvest Kondor, a version assembled by the Russian Doninvest corporation on Taganrog's TagAZ.
+The Kondor was poorly equipped compared to other Leganzas, with airbags not even available as an option.